The Origin Story of the CultureLab Audio Postcards

 We’ll keep posting these messages as long as it feels like we need them.

 Humanity has been through worse than this.
-I know that we will pull through this - and we have a chance to emerge stronger on the other side.
+I know that we will pull through - and that we have a chance to emerge stronger on the other side.

 If you'd like to get these postcards on a regular basis, sign up to the CultureLab Insider here.